 - Average commission: $50

-See how easy it is to generate $10,000 a month.
+See how easy it is to hit your target.
 Wait!
-The world isn’t perfect, and neither are examples.
+The world isn’t perfect, and neither are examples and what-if scenarios.
 Here are some items to consider:

 - Summer months and holiday seasons typically experience less traffic, clicks, and conversions